*

-The Scottish winters are cold. but Scotland is quite beautiful in the summer.
-As a student of history, and being Scot-Welch on my father's side, I enjoyed visiting the many historical sites in Scotland.
+The Scottish winters are cold and rainy, but Scotland is quite beautiful in the summer.
+As a student of history, and being Scot-Welsh on my father's side, I enjoyed visiting the many historical sites in Scotland.
 I also enjoyed visiting the Scottish pubs.

-I traveled all over Scotland, the United Kingdom and Europe.
+I traveled all over Scotland, the United Kingdom and Europe during those years.

 Below is a photo of me as a young man in "civies" on a Scottish street, circa 1974.

 During the Cold War the U.S. Navy base at Holy Loch was the headquarters of Submarine Squadron 14 (COMSUBRON 14).
-The base, called "Site One," consisted of a huge ship called a submarine tender, a floating dry dock that could accommodate submarines, and a large barge with a super crane.
+The base, called "Site One," consisted of the USS Canopus, a 644 foot long ship called a submarine tender, a floating dry dock that could accommodate submarines, and a large barge with a super crane.
 All were anchored in the middle of the loch.

-In the photo of Holy Loch above, the floating dry dock is on the left and the submarine tender is on the right.
+In the photo of Holy Loch above, the floating dry dock is on the right and the submarine tender is on the left..

 Below are photos of the base, the tugboat and me: